Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Whether you have burning feet & palms during summer and they are itching, you can make use of the following natural remedies to relieve the sensation:

 Turmeric has anti-inflammatory properties that help cure many diseases.
 It can relieve itchiness, burning, and pain in the hands and feet.
-Turmeric contains curcumin, which helps with blood circulation and the functioning of nerve fibers.
+Turmeric contains curcumin, which aids in blood circulation and nerve fiber function.
 You can mix two teaspoons of turmeric in a glass of water and drink it twice daily.
 Alternatively, you can paste it with water and apply it to the affected area.

-If you need immediate relief from burning feet, use Epson salts.
-Add a cup of the Epson salts to a tub of warm water and soak your feet for 15 minutes up to twice a day.
+If you need immediate relief from burning feet, try using Epsom salts.
+Add a cup of Epsom salts to a tub of warm water and soak your feet for 15 minutes, up to twice a day.
 The salt contains magnesium sulfate that helps relieve burning sensations in the hands and feet.
 However, it may not be suitable for people to use if they have heart disease or diabetes.

 Ginger is another effective remedy for burning feet, as it promotes proper blood circulation in the body.
 You can boil a cup of milk and add some ginger powder to it.
-Boil it further for up to ten minutes and drink it every day.
+Boil it for up to ten minutes and drink it daily.
 Alternatively, add it to olive oil and massage the feet, or drink it in tea.

 The famous Italian herb is a beneficial home remedy for relieving the burning sensation in your feet.
-The aromatic plant improves blood circulation, helping heal the nervous system.
-You will need two bowls of water, one filled with hot and cold water.
+The aromatic plant improves blood circulation, aiding in the healing of the nervous system.
+You will need two bowls of water, one filled with hot water and the other with cold water.
 Soak the thyme in water and divide it between the two containers.
 Place your feet in warm water for up to five minutes and switch to cold water.
 You can repeat the cycle for up to twenty minutes.

 Vitamin B3 boosts the nerve system and relieves the burning sensation in your feet and hands.
-It can also supplement your diet and is found in peas, milk, egg yolks, vegetables, and wheat grain.
+It can also supplement your diet and is found in foods such as peas, milk, egg yolks, vegetables, and wheat grain.

 Home Remedies for Cracked, Burning Feet